-- 1. The project coordinator is responsible for the daily management of the project; regularly communicates and consults the project examiners; is responsible for the attendance and participation registration for the compulsory project meetings (which are indicated in the project manual or in these regulations); and distributes information at the start of the project. - 2.
+- 1. The project coordinator is responsible for the daily management of the project; regularly communicates and coordinates the project examiners; is responsible for the attendance and participation registration for the compulsory project meetings (which are indicated in the project manual or in these regulations); manages the project tutor(s), administers assessment, ensures that the students are given feedback and coordinates with the project content examiners the composition of the project manual and distributes information at the start of the project. - 2.
 The project tutor(s) supervise the students using a process-based approach and, if necessary and expertise permitting, also a content-based approach.
 Students regularly report back to the project tutors during the project meetings.
 The project tutor(s) track the attendance and participation of students during project meetings.

-- 3. The project coordinator manages the project tutor(s), administers assessment, ensures that the students are given feedback and coordinates with the project examiners the composition of the project manual.
-The project coordinator can be a project tutor. - 4.
-Projects are group work and all students are expected to actively participate.
+- 3. Projects are group work and all students are expected to actively participate.
 Students whose behaviour is still detrimental after receiving a formal warning can be expelled from the project and receive an NG.
-They are not allowed to take a project resit. - 5.
-Students that have failed or have been expelled from a particular semester project in at least two different years, can be placed in special project groups at the discretion of the Director of Studies, while abiding to the learning outcomes.
+They are not allowed to take a project resit. - 4.
+Students that have failed or have been expelled from a particular semester project in at least two different years, can be placed in special project groups at the discretion of the Director of Studies, while abiding to the learning outcomes. - 5.
+It is up to the examiners to decide which student will present what in the project presentations, and this decision can be communicated by the examiners last-minute.
+The first and second phase presentations are in principle non-public (unless the examiners decide otherwise), the final presentation is a public presentation.